devlato/async-wait-until/README.md

 # waitUntil

 Waits for predicate to be truthy and resolves a Promise.
+The library provides TypeScript definitions.
 No dependencies needed.
 Please be sure that your environment has Promise support (or has a polyfill).

 [![Build Status](https://travis-ci.org/devlato/waitUntil.svg?branch=master)](https://travis-ci.org/devlato/waitUntil)